Skip to content

 5. Under Set Permissions tab choose either “Attach Existing Policies Directly” or “Create Policy” for creating custom managed policy for user access

-6. Review all user settings and click ‘Create User’ to finish process
+6. Analyze all user settings and click ‘Create User’ to finish process

 7. You will want to save mAccess Key ID, secret key, and a QR code version of it in case you lose them as these will be used when connecting to your Amazon S3 from Amazon EC2 instance